laboon/CS1699/deliverables/deliverable2.md

 * Screenshot of executed unit tests - 10%
 * Unit test coverage report - 20%
 * Unit test code - 50%

-I will give a +5% bonus if you put your test code on Github or another web-accessible version control site.
-Note that this does not mean just putting it up on an FTP site or similar; it must be an actual version control system.

 Please feel free to email me at bill@billlaboon.com or come to office hours to discuss any problems you have.